scientific-python/spatch/docs/source/design_choices.md

   to get the desired behavior.

-We firmly believe that teaching users about `cucim[cupy]` or some backend specific (unsafe) option is not signficantly easier than teaching them to use:
+We firmly believe that teaching users about `cucim[cupy]` or some backend specific (unsafe) option is not significantly easier than teaching them to use:
 * `with backend_opts(prioritize="cucim"):` for the safe first case and
 * `with backend_opts(type=cupy.ndarray):` for the unsafe second case.
   (May also include a `priority="cucim"` as well.)